marsara9/lemmy-search/README.md

 For the first release I expect to have the following features:

-* Indexing will be limited to a single 'seed instance'.
+- [x] Indexing will be limited to a single 'seed instance'.
 Now assuming that instance is federated, you should still be able to search across all of the posts that your seed instance is aware of.
+- [x] Federated instances of that 'seed instance' will only be indexed so that opening links will work on that target instanace.
-* Users can type in any search string and it will match on the contents of any Post or Comment within a Post that the seed instance is aware about.
+- [x] Users can type in any search string and it will match on the contents of any Post.
-  * Common words are automatically removed from the search query to help reduce false positives.
+  - [ ] Common words are automatically removed from the search query to help reduce false positives.
-* Prefereed Instance selection.
+- [x] Prefereed Instance selection.
 This will be limited to instances that the search engine has found as it indexes the fediverse.
-  * Because of changes that appear to be in 0.18 of Lemmy, this may now be limited to just the seed instance.
-(Still investigating).
-* Filtering by Instance, Community and/or Author.
+- [ ] Filtering by Instance, Community and/or Author.

 Eventually some ideas I'd like to support (in no particular order):

-* Incoporate other fediverse type servers, including Mastadon, Kbin, etc...
+- [ ] Incoporate other fediverse type servers, including Mastodon, Kbin, etc...
+- [ ] Include comment data in the index as well.
-* Refine searches by comment authors instead of just post authors.
+- [ ] Refine searches by comment authors instead of just post authors.
-* Explore other options to list multiple search engines talk to each other to help reduce the amount of network requests required to crawl a Lemmy instance.
-* Language selection.
-For now it only supports English.
-  * Any posts that indicate that they are for any other langauge other than English or Undetermined are discarded, to reduce false positive matches.
+- [ ] Explore other options of indexing and/or sharing data with other search engine instances.
+Essentially have the individual search engines participate in their own mini-fediverse.
+This way I can lighten the load on the actual Lemmy instances during a crawl.
+- [ ] Language selection.
+For now queries don't account for language at all and will just match on what you type.

 ## Hosting your own instance